Disclaimer: The opinions expressed by the guest blogger are theirs alone and do not reflect the opinions of ASEOHosting.

 1. Your haven’t ensured your site is crawlable

-One of the biggest mistakes people make is having a website that can’t be crawled.
-Google uses “web crawlers” (also referred to as GoogleBot or bots) to go out and find web pages to be indexed.
-If your content can’t be easily found by the crawlers, Google won’t be able to index your content.
+One of the biggest mistakes people make is having a website that crawlers can’t access.
+Specifically, Google uses “web crawlers,” also known as GoogleBot or bots, to find web pages for indexing.
+Consequently, if the crawlers can’t easily find your content, Google won’t be able to index it.

 2. You’re not using the right words

 Sloppily stuffing your site with keywords is not the way to go anymore.
-However, you still must produce content based on what people are looking for at search engines if you want your site to be found.
+However, if you want people to find your site, you still must produce content based on what they are looking for on search engines.

 The Fix: Choose keywords and build pages around them.
 Fortunately, you don’t need to worry about keyword density nearly as much as before.
-If you’re producing content that gives searchers what they’re looking for, your site has a better chance of being found.
+If you produce content that gives searchers what they’re looking for, your site has a better chance of being found.

 3. You focus too much on link building